Bolton School Former Pupils

 Clifford ‘Butch’ Ingham was a member of the Boys’ Division Staff for 28 years, whose legendary status continues in the memories of generations of Old Boys, and Bolton School folklore, to this day.
 Although a well-respected teacher of Classics, CHI achieved this status through the ‘Trek Camps’ he ran for many years.

-Following his death, in 1988 a group of Old Boys established the Clifford H Ingham Bursary, to commemorate his work at Bolton School and, in particular, his association with the Trek Camps.
+Following his death in 1986, a group of Old Boys who were former trek camp adjutants established the Clifford H Ingham Bursary, to commemorate his work at Bolton School and, in particular, his association with the Trek Camps.
 The fund continues to offer financial support to Boys’ Division pupils who wish to participate in Outdoor Pursuits activities which they would otherwise be unable to afford.

 Below, you can read the obituary published for Clifford in the 1986 Boltonian; and the tribute to his time at School, printed in the same publication following his retirement in 1970.

 Clifford Ingham, who died in February, was a true polymath and will be remembered by generations of Boltonians for his diversity of interests.

 He was the son of a railway guard which was, perhaps, directly responsible for his lifelong and encyclopaedic knowledge of railways, especially the ‘Premier Line’, namely The London North Western Railway (LNWR).
 All of his camps, of which more later, had railway travel as an integral part of the adventure and he was never happier than when he was on the footplate on the journey, emerging at the destination windblown and smut covered.